-Yes, most companies benefit from written SOPs because they standardize how tasks are performed, reduce errors, and make training easier.
+Most companies benefit from written SOP training because they standardize how tasks are performed, reduce errors, and make training easier.
 Standard Operating Procedures document the correct way to complete recurring processes so employees can follow clear instructions, maintain consistent results, and scale operations without relying on guesswork or individual knowledge.

 Standard Operating Procedures (SOPs) describe in detail the practices, processes, and steps required to repeatedly deliver a desired outcome.
 They’re used in nearly every type of business, organization, and agency, no matter the size.